 Due to different permit reporting requirements and instrument capabilities, this report uses various units of measurement.
-The lists of units of measure and conversion factors on pages xxvii and xxviii are included to help readers convert numeric values presented herein as needed for specific calculations and comparisons.
+The lists of units of measure and conversion factors on pages xxx and xxxi are included to help readers convert numeric values as needed for specific calculations and comparisons.

-1.1 Background
+1.1.
+Background

 The ORR Annual Site Environmental Report (ASER) is a summary of environmental data that characterizes environmental performance, lists environmental occurrences reported during the year, confirms compliance with environmental standards and requirements, and highlights significant environmental program activities.
-The ASER meets the requirements of DOE Order 231.1B, Environment, Safety, and Health Reporting, and its Attachments 1, 2, 3, 4, and 5 (DOE 2012) regarding the preparation of an integrated annual site environmental report.
+The ASER meets the requirements of DOE Order 231.1B, Environment, Safety, and Health Reporting, and its Attachment 2 (DOE 2012) regarding the preparation of an integrated annual site environmental report.

-Summary results in this report are based on data collected before and continuing through 2019.
+Summary results in this report are based on data collected before and continuing through 2020.
 Not all results of the environmental monitoring associated with ORR are reported here, and this is not intended to be a comprehensive monitoring report.
 Data collected for other site and regulatory purposes, such as environmental restoration and remedial investigation reports, waste management characterization sampling data, and environmental permit compliance data, are presented in other documents that have been prepared in accordance with applicable laws, regulations, policies, and guidance.
 These data are referenced herein as appropriate.